Saturday, June 26, 2021

 Discussion

 Angel of Greenwood chronicles the days leading up to the Tulsa massacre of June 1 1921, through the eyes of two teenagers, Angel Hill and Isaiah Wilson as they fall in love.
 Author Randi Pink initially wrote a story of two Black teens who fall in love in a neighbourhood where it was safe to do so in peace.
-According to the Author's Note at the back of the novel, her original story was Pink's "My Wakanda"book.
+According to the Author's Note at the back of the novel, her original story was Pink's "My Wakanda" book.
 However, in a conversation with a friend, Pink learned that the place she had dreamed of someday existing and had written about, really did once exist in the form of Greenwood, a district of Tulsa, Oklahoma.
 But Greenwood, a thriving, close-knit Black community that had become known as Black Wall street, was looted and burned to the ground by white rioters.
-The riot was triggered by events the preceding day in which a black man was arrested in an incident that occurred in an elevator with a white woman.
+The riot was triggered by events the preceding day in which a black man was arrested for an incident that occurred in an elevator with a white woman.
 At the end of the looting and burning, thirty-five blocks that comprised Greenwood lay in charred ruins and over one hundred people were dead.
 Pink decided to set her story against the backdrop of the Tulsa massacre and it's fortunate for young readers that she did so, because Angel of Greenwood is a remarkable novel.

 Besides being a novel about a largely forgotten event of racial hatred, Angel of Greenwood also explores the coming of age of Isaiah and Angel and to a lesser extent, Muggy.
 For Isaiah and Muggy it is a journey to redemption.